chjj/bslint/README.md

 # BSLint

-A zero-dependency package which vendors [eslint] and all of its dependencies for security and simplicity.
-In other words, it's eslint without the BS (or with it, depending on your point of view).
+A zero-dependency package which vendors [ESLint] and all of its dependencies for security and simplicity.
+In other words, it's ESLint without the BS (or with it, depending on your point of view).

 BSLint makes use of the fact that NPM allows non-toplevel `node_modules`